Dominic Smith (baseball): Minor leagues

+2017–2019

-The Mets promoted Smith to the major leagues on August 11, 2017 after Fernando Salas was designated for assignment.
+The Mets promoted Smith to the major leagues on August 11, 2017, after Fernando Salas was designated for assignment.
 He made his debut that night against the Philadelphia Phillies at Citizens Bank Park, recording a single for his first hit off of Nick Pivetta.
 Smith hit his first home run off of Sonny Gray on August 15.
 He ended the 2017 season with a .198 batting average and nine home runs in 167 at bats for the Mets.

-2018

 In spring training in 2018, Smith was set to compete with Adrián González to be the Mets' starting first baseman, but he missed most of spring training due to a quadriceps injury.
 He began the season in Las Vegas, and was promoted on May 11 when Jay Bruce went on the paternity list and demoted when Bruce returned on May 14.
 Smith was promoted again on June 11 when the Mets released Adrián González.
 Smith was demoted again on July 20 after Yoenis Céspedes was activated from the disabled list.

-2019
+In 2018 with the Mets he batted .224/.255/.420 in 143 at bats.

 During spring training in 2019, Smith resumed using a continuous positive airway pressure machine.
 Smith had been diagnosed with sleep apnea in 2016 when, during a sleep study, he stopped breathing 90 times per hour—a doctor told him that 30 breathing stoppages per hour would have been considered a severe case.
 He and Mets general manager Brodie Van Wagenen credited the treatment with making him more alert and productive on the field that spring.

 Smith made the opening day roster and split time between first base and left field in what was described as a "breakout season."
 In late July, he was placed on the injured list (IL) with a stress fracture in his foot.
 On September 29, Smith returned from the IL in the last game of the Mets regular season.
 In his first at-bat back, he hit a three-run walk-off home run off Grant Dayton with the Mets down by two runs, leading the team to a 7–6 win in the bottom of the 11th inning over the Atlanta Braves.